Jwan622/linear_algebra/lesson_6_unit_vectors.md

 ![lesson_6](lesson_6.jpeg)

-In the last line, the way I can show that (3/5, 4/5) has a magnitude of 1 is by doing the Pythogorean Theorumm.
+In the last line, the way I can show that (3/5, 4/5) has a magnitude of 1 is by using the Pythogorean Theorem.
 Square each component of the vector, add the squares, square root it, and it should = 1.